redhat-developer/app-services-cli/pkg/api/kas/client/README.md

-# Go API client for kasclient
+# Go API client for kafkamgmtv1

 Kafka Service Fleet Manager is a Rest API to manage kafka instances and connectors.